 What is a Healthy diet?

-Skin’s main job is to keep water in, so it’s important not only to drink enough water but also regularly moisturize with a hydrating lotion.
-Try an after-sun gel that contains aloe or chamomile; these ingredients will help soothe your skin while replenishing moisture.
+Skin’s main job is to keep water so it’s important not only to drink enough water but also regularly moisturize with a hydrating lotion.
+Try an after-sun gel that contains aloe or chamomile these ingredients will help soothe your skin while replenishing moisture.

-Wear sunscreen The sun’s UV rays can damage your skin, whether you’re lounging on a beach or walking around town.
+Wear sunscreen The sun’s UV rays can damage your summer skin care routine for dry skin, whether you’re lounging on a beach or walking around town.

 Eat more Fruits and Vegetables